magento/devdocs/guides/v2.2/config-guide/config/disable-module-output.md

 Here, the `array` beneath `modules_disable_output` contains a list of modules.
 A value of `1` disables output for that module.

-As a sample result of this configuration, customers can no longer sign up to receive newsletters.
+As a sample result of this configuration, customers can no longer review products.